Equivalence Principle in Chameleon Models: Applications

-Another setting that serves to test the WEP is the Lunar Laser Ranging (LLR) which, since 1969, has provided high-precision measurements of the Earth-Moon distance \cite{LLR}.
-Reflectors placed on the lunar surface, allow the measurement of the round-trip travel time of short pulses of laser light, and thus to set limits on the differential acceleration of the Earth-Moon system in free fall towards the Sun.
-Figure \ref{resLLR} shows the violations of the bounds from tests of WEP based on the Lunar Laser Ranging experiment; for this we consider the Sun as the large body ($\rho_{SUN}=1.43 {\rm g cm}^{-3}$, $R_{SUN}= 7 \times 10^8$ {\rm m}) and the Earth and the Moon as test bodies: $\rho_{E}=5.5 {\rm g cm}^{-3}$, $R_E=6.371 \times 10^6$ {\rm m}, $\rho_{M}=3.34 {\rm g cm}^{-3}$, $R_M=1.737 \times 10^6$ {\rm m}.
-We consider two scenarios for the environment of the bodies: i) all bodies are surrounded by an environment of constant density equal to the density of the interstellar medium; ii) Earth and Sun surrounded by two regions of constant density $\rho_{\rm out 1}$ equal to the Earth's or Sun's own atmosphere and $\rho_{\rm out 2}=\rho_{\rm interstellar}$ while the Moon is surrounded by the interstellar medium.
-It follows from Fig. \ref{resLLR} that the bounds from tests of the WEP are violated only for $n=1$ and $\beta < 10$ in case i) and in case ii) only for $n=1$ and $\beta < 10^{-1} $.
-The prediction of $\eta$ for the LLR in the case $\beta=1/\sqrt{6}$ is shown in Tables \ref{fRLLR} and \ref{fRLLRwa}.
-In the scenario i) and with the exception of the important case corresponding to $n=1$, the bounds from tests of the WEP are not violated.
+Another setting that serves to test the WEP is the LLR which, since 1969, has provided high-precision measurements of the Earth-Moon distance \cite{LLR}.
+Reflectors placed on the lunar surface allow the measurement of the round-trip travel time of short pulses of laser light, and thus set limits on the differential acceleration of the Earth-Moon system in free fall towards the Sun.